niallkennedy/angellist/readme.txt

 1. Start a search from a new post or edit post page

 == Changelog ==

+= 1.3.1 =

+* only add AngelList content to content in the loop
+* minor style change for people display

 = 1.3 =
 * Use wp-ajax for company selector